rohitsainis/contentstack-react-poc/README.md

 npm run dev
 ```

-If the Contentstack values are correct, the hero banner will render successfully.
+If the Contentstack values and `travelType` match your Personalize setup, the personalized hero banner will render successfully.

 ---